 - Free Lifetime map Updates

 - Lifetime HD Digital Traffic

-- Custom truck routing for the size and weight of your truck
+- Custom truck routing for the size, load and weight of your truck

 - Route warnings, including sharp curves, bridge heights, weight limits, steep grades

 - State And Country Border Notices

 - Easy Route Shaping, Service History Log, HOS and IFTA Tracking

 - Bluetooth Headset Compatible

 The Garmin Dezl 780 LMT-D Truck GPS unit is Garmin’s replacement for the 770LMT that we reviewed a couple of years ago when it first came onto the market.
 At the time, we thought the 760LMT was the best truck gps unit on the market so there are high hopes that this all-new 2019 model will be even better.
 One point to note, the truck gps units are pretty expensive because they allow you to customize your trucks dimensions to make sure that you don’t drive down roads that will not allow your trucks size to drive down.